 Since founding my own company in 2016, I have been coaching CEOs, senior managers in transition and talented emerging leaders, both face to face, and increasingly over Skype.

-My goal in executive coaching is to help leaders to be more effective, feel more fulfilled and achieve more balance, in their leadership and in their life as a whole.
-I often work with leaders who are looking to build strong relationships with their teams and their boards, with leaders in transition, with emerging leaders, with those who have just been promoted, and with those who are seeking some kind of breakthrough.
-I do this by working with them on their leadership style, their self-awareness, their influence and their impact.
-I start with where the client is and help them identify triggers, observe patterns, and explore narratives, working out which ones are propelling them towards their goals and which ones lead to de-railing and counter-productive behaviour.
-I believe Executive Coaching is about creating a safe space for leaders and professionals to explore the challenges they face.
-By providing support and challenge, I can help them understand more about what is working for them, what needs to change, and how to change it.
+Our goal in executive coaching is to help leaders to be more effective, feel more fulfilled and achieve more balance, in their leadership and in their life as a whole.
+We often work with leaders who are looking to build strong relationships with their teams and their boards, with leaders in transition, with emerging leaders, with those who have just been promoted, and with those who are seeking some kind of breakthrough.
+We do this by working with them on their leadership style, their self-awareness, their influence and their impact.
+We start with where the client is and help them identify triggers, observe patterns, and explore narratives, working out which ones are propelling them towards their goals and which ones lead to de-railing and counter-productive behaviour.
+We believe Executive Coaching is about creating a safe space for leaders and professionals to explore the challenges they face.
+By providing support and challenge, we can help them understand more about what is working for them, what needs to change, and how to change it.